A research instrument from Data Druid Tech. New for 2026.

 Academic researchers

 PhD fieldwork, faculty studies, mixed-methods theses.
-Versioned instruments, ethics-aware consent, exports for SPSS / Stata / NVivo.
+Versioned instruments, ethics-aware consent, CSV exports your analysis tools can open.
 Plus Margin to help theme open-text answers.

 Consultancies